Tamil loanwords in Hebrew

-The importance of Tamil loanwords in Biblical Hebrew lies in the fact that these words are the earliest recorded attestation of the Tamil language.
+The importance of Tamil loanwords in Hebrew lies in the fact that these words are the earliest recorded attestation of the Tamil language.
 At some point before 500 BCE, they were incorporated into the various writings of the Hebrew Bible.
 Although a number of authors have identified many biblical and post-biblical words originating from Old Tamil or the Dravidian languages in general, a number of them have competing etymologies, and some Tamil derivations are considered controversial.
 It is believed that Tamil's linguistic interaction with Biblical Hebrew, which belongs to the Afroasiatic languages, occurred amidst the wider international exchange of goods and ideas (e.g., the ancient spice trade) between merchants travelling throughout Eurasia via the Silk Road.

 Origins

 Land (red) and sea (blue) routes of the ancient spice trade and the Silk Road, which prompted extensive socio-cultural and economic intermingling between the civilizations of China, India, the Near East, and Mediterranean Europe.

 The incorporation of Tamil loanwords into the Hebrew language originally came about through the interactions of merchants from the Levant and South India.
-The mainstream view is that the beginnings of trade between the Mediterranean Basin and South India can be traced back to 500 BCE, when the word zingiberis (ζιγγίβερις), which was derived from the Proto-South Dravidian *cinki-ver (சிங்கிவேர்) (for "ginger"), first appeared in Ancient Greek.
+The mainstream view is that the beginnings of trade between the Mediterranean Basin and South India can be traced back to 500 BCE, when the word zingiberis (ζιγγίβερις), which was derived from the Old Tamil *cinki-ver (சிங்கிவேர்) (for "ginger"), first appeared in Ancient Greek.
 This indicates South Indians possibly having been involved in trade with the various Mediterranean civilizations centuries earlier.
 There is some evidence that trade between Greater India and the peoples inhabiting the Mediterranean may have been well established by 1500 BCE.

 Due to its native speakers' location—in the critical path of trade between Egypt, Mesopotamia, and India—ancient Hebrew lexicon contains both cultural words that are common to many languages in the general area and loanwords from other languages, including Greek.
 Some of these loanwords are present in the earliest transcripts of the Hebrew Bible from ancient Israel and Judah.
 By the mid-19th century, Christian missionaries trained in Biblical Hebrew noticed that there were words of Indian origin (Indo-Aryan and Dravidian) in biblical texts, including from the Tamil language.
 Some of the loanwords were borrowed directly from Old Tamil into Biblical Hebrew.
 Others were borrowed via Akkadian, Aramaic, Greek, Persian, and the South Arabian languages.
 The period of these lexiconic borrowings range from 1000 BCE to 500 BCE.
 The dating of this borrowing depends on the acceptable ranges of dates for the compilation and redaction of the Books of Kings.